 - (1) Employees who are employed by an employer who is specifically excluded by Conn.
 Gen. Stat. §31-49e: - (A) For the purpose of determining if an entity is a non-public elementary or secondary school, the CT Paid Leave Authority will consider the specific circumstances of that entity, including the following criteria: - (i) Whether the entity is subject to the requirements of the CT Family and Medical Leave Act; - (ii) In the case of an entity that includes an educational component as part of a larger organization, the Authority will also consider whether there are any legal distinctions between the educational component and the other elements of the organization; whether the employees of the educational component also have responsibilities associated with the other elements of the organization; and the size of the educational component as compared to the remainder of the organization; - (B) For the purpose of determining whether public libraries are a part of a municipality, the Authority shall use the following criteria: - (i) Municipal libraries shall qualify as municipalities; and - (ii) Association libraries (established under §501(c)(3) of the Internal Revenue Code) and other public libraries shall not be considered municipalities; - (2) Employees of a sovereign country, tribal nation, or government of another state or country.
-Nevertheless, for tribal nations, if: - (A) The tribe has entered into a memorandum of understanding with the State of Connecticut; and - (B) The tribal employer has registered with the Authority; the tribal employer shall be a participating employer in accordance with the terms of the memorandum of understanding; - (3) Individuals who are not subject to state or local payroll taxes as a result of explicit federal laws, such as the Railroad Unemployment Insurance Act or the Military Spouses Residency Relief Act; - (4) Individuals who work for subminimum wage pursuant to a 14C certificate or whose employment is part of a therapeutic program that provides therapeutic supports to the worker and that is not obtained through a competitive process; - (5) Individuals who are self-employed, including members of a LLC, sole proprietors, members of a partnership or joint venture, independent contractors and other self-employed individuals, unless they: - (A) Separately qualify as a bona fide employee, for example by paying themselves wages reported on Form W-2; or - (B) Enroll in the paid leave program pursuant to Conn.
-Gen. Stat. §31-49m; - (6) Individuals who are employed as a part of their incarceration; and - (7) Individuals who are employed by Regional Educational Service Centers or state charter schools.
+Notwithstanding the foregoing, a tribal employer shall be a participating employer in accordance with the terms of the memorandum of understanding if the following conditions are met: - (A) The tribe has entered into a memorandum of understanding with the State of Connecticut; and - (B) The tribal employer has registered with the Authority; - (3) Individuals who are not subject to state or local payroll taxes as a result of explicit federal laws, such as the Railroad Unemployment Insurance Act or the Military Spouses Residency Relief Act; - (4) Individuals who work for subminimum wage pursuant to a 14C certificate or whose employment is part of a therapeutic program that provides therapeutic supports to the worker and that is not obtained through a competitive process; - (5) Individuals who are self-employed, including members of a LLC, sole proprietors, members of a partnership or joint venture, independent contractors and other self-employed individuals, unless they: - (A) Separately qualify as a bona fide employee, for example by paying themselves wages reported on Form W-2; or - (B) Enroll in the paid leave program pursuant to Conn.
+Gen. Stat. §31-49m; - (6) Individuals who are employed as a part of their incarceration; and - (7) Individuals who are employed by Regional Educational Service Centers or state charter schools, unless those employees meet the definition of a Covered Public Employee under Conn.
+Gen. Stat. §31-49e(5).